StreisandEffect/streisand/README.md

   * Unified profiles for stunnel-wrapped OpenVPN connections are generated alongside the direct connection profiles.
 Detailed instructions are also generated.
   * The stunnel certificate and key are exported in PKCS #12 format so they are compatible with other SSL tunneling applications.
 Notably, this allows [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn) to tunnel its traffic through [SSLDroid](https://play.google.com/store/apps/details?id=hu.blint.ssldroid).
 OpenVPN in China on a mobile device?
 Yes!
 * [Tor](https://www.torproject.org/)
-  * A [bridge relay](https://www.torproject.org/docs/bridges) is set up with a random nickname
+  * A [bridge relay](https://www.torproject.org/docs/bridges) is set up with a random nickname.
-  * [Obfsproxy](https://www.torproject.org/projects/obfsproxy.html.en) is installed and configured, including support for the obfs3 and [ScrambleSuit](http://www.cs.kau.se/philwint/scramblesuit/) pluggable transports
+  * [Obfsproxy](https://www.torproject.org/projects/obfsproxy.html.en) is installed and configured, including support for the obfs3 and [ScrambleSuit](http://www.cs.kau.se/philwint/scramblesuit/) pluggable transports.

 Installation
 ------------

 ### Prerequisites ###
 * Streisand requires a BSD, Linux, or OS X system.
 All of the following commands should be run inside a Terminal session.
-* Make sure an SSH key is present in ~/.ssh/id\_rsa.pub
+* Make sure an SSH key is present in ~/.ssh/id\_rsa.pub.
-  * If you do not have an SSH key, you can generate one by using this command and following the defaults
+  * If you do not have an SSH key, you can generate one by using this command and following the defaults:

             ssh-keygen
-* Install the [pip](https://pip.pypa.io/en/latest/) package management system for Python
+* Install the [pip](https://pip.pypa.io/en/latest/) package management system for Python.
   * On Debian and Ubuntu

             sudo apt-get install python-pip